dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 a world in which Bitcoin exists.

 **Bitcoin is an idea** whose time has come.
-Even if Bitcoin would fail for some reason (and I don\'t have a reason to believe that it will), we now know how to solve the problems that plagued digital money for
+Even if Bitcoin would fail for some reason (and I don't have a reason to believe that it will), we now know how to solve the problems that plagued digital money for
 decades: double-spending and a lack of non-arbitrary scarcity.
 And it all works because Satoshi figured out how to keep the time in a